 The regular voting members of the Council may by resolution passed by at least two/thirds of the votes cast at a general meeting of which notice specifying the intention to pass such a resolution has been given, remove any Directors before the expiration of their term of office and may, by a majority of the votes cast at that meeting, elect any person, in their stead for the remainder of their term.
 Directors will not receive any remuneration for their services, although they may be reimbursed for expenses incurred while attending meetings or conference of the Council.

 Vacancies in the Board of Directors, however caused, may so long as a quorum of Directors remain in office, be filled by 2/3 of the remaining Directors if they shall see fit to do so.
 The remaining Directors may appoint a new Director who meets the criteria mentioned above, and such Director’s appointment will be ratified by the members at the next Annual General Meeting or until they fulfill the term of the Director being replaced.
 The newly appointed Director’s term will begin on the date of appointment and will expire at the second Annual General Meeting subsequent to their appointment.
-If the vacancy remains unfilled, it shall be filled at the next Annual General Meeting of the regular voting members at which the Directors for the ensuing year are electedf there is not a quorum of Directors, the remaining Directors shall forthwith call a meeting of the members to fill the vacancy.
+If the vacancy remains unfilled, it shall be filled at the next Annual General Meeting of the regular voting members at which the Directors for the ensuing year are elected.
+If there is not a quorum of Directors, the remaining Directors shall forthwith call a meeting of the members to fill the vacancy.

 The Directors shall have and exercise all the powers of the Council as fully and completely as the Council could in General Meeting, subject always however, to the provisions of the Act and the bylaws.